 The way to my heart is through my stomach.
-I didn’t know how this statement applies to me, never considering myself a food enthusiast in anyway, until I got to Bilbao.
+I didn’t know how true this statement applies to me, never considering myself a food enthusiast in anyway, until I got to Bilbao.

 Bilbao to me was a point on the map inbetween where I was (Brittany, France) and where I was going (Los Picos de Europa).
 I didn’t expect to fall head over heels with this bustling city in Northern Europe.
 And all because of its food.

 If I had known that Basque country is known for its culinary feat, then maybe I wouldn’t have moaned inappropriately upon my first bite of the unexpectedly delicious tortilla de papas.

 After that first bite, I didn’t even care that I was practically stranded on the street: I just got out of an an overnight bus, it was 6 am and raining, and my hostel wasn’t open yet.
 Who cares when I have the best tortilla de papas ever in front of me?
 More, please!

 And that was how my love affair with Bilbao food scene started.
 Over eggs and potatoes.

 I’m particularly in love with Bilbao’s pintxos culture (prounounced ‘pintcho’).
 This is how the locals refer to what the rest of Spain call tapas.
 The name comes from the Spanish word for ‘skewer’, because most of these bite-sized morsels are created by piling ingredients on top of each other (usually with a slice of bread at the bottom), and then secured with a toothpick.

 But as you can see from the pictures, it’s not always done that way.